TEUFELSKUNST Occult Art Blog

 Description

-It contains herbs, woods and resins that vibrate with the rising of the sun and give first glimpses of flowers and sprouts in nature.
-These first flowers and buds are an important food source for bumblebees (which already fly at low temperatures) and other pollinating insects that just begin to wake up from hibernation.
+It contains herbs, woods and resins that vibrate with the rising of the sun and hint at first glimpses of flowers and sprouts in nature.
+These first flowers and buds are an important food source for bumblebees, which already fly at low temperatures, as well as other pollinating insects that just begin to wake up from hibernation.
 Such flowers are the cornel cherry’s blossoms, fragrant witch hazel and of course the colorful catkins of hazel trees.
-Buds and tree juice alsos provide sugar to various other animals.
+Buds and tree juices also provide sugar to various other animals.
+Among the ground vegetation, most emblematic of Imbolc are snowbells, blue glory of the snow, the yellow flowers of winter aconite, crocuses and of course the eminent flowers of the lenten hellebore.
+Soon also the first sweet violets show up as well the solar flowers of lesser celandine and coaltsfoot on its scaly stems.

 As the juices begin to rise again under the bark of trees it was custom to gather the healing sap of the birch.
-Besoms made from birch twigs would sweep the house clean during the great February cleansings.
-Hence birch bark is also an important part of this incense blend.
+Besoms made from birch twigs sweep the house clean during February cleansings.
+Besides, birch as well as hazel are sacred to the goddess, and birch =beith as the first letter of the tree alphabeth is emblematic of new beginnings.

-Contains: birch bark, hazel catkins, cornel cherry and fragrant witch hazel blossoms, dammar, frankincense and sandarac resin, vetiver root, sweet violet, fragrant white rose petals.
+Contains: birch bark, hazel catkins, cornel cherry blossoms, dammar, frankincense, moss, sandarac resin, vetiver root, sweet violet, rose petals, witch hazel blossoms

 Scent: floral, fresh, warm

-Uses: burn for during February cleansing and purification rituals, add to water in ablution rituals (e.g. of images or crystals), wear for protection, healing, strengthening, fertility, honoring and connecting with the goddess in her Maiden aspect
+Uses: burn during February cleansing and purification rituals, add to water in ablution rituals (e.g. of images or crystals), wear for protection, healing, strengthening, amicability, honoring and connecting with the goddess in her maiden aspect, weather forecasts, lunar spells, oneiromancy, oracles, fumigating candles, brigid’s crosses, a garden diary and the seeds to be sown

 Reviews